jordansds/Archipelago_TWW3/README.md

 # Total War: Warhammer 3 Archipelago Alt.
+##
+You must download the pack file included in the latest release.
+Do not use the workshop mod or this alt will not work.
+Include the mod in the pack file in the warhammer 3 data folder and enable it in your mod manager.

 ## How does this work?
 Upon starting a new game, all factions have their start positions randomised.
 Units, buildings, and technologies are shuffled into the item pool meaning that you can't access them until the corresponding items are found in the multiworld.